bburns/LanguageModels/doc/report/Report.md

 We'll use some different neural network architectures to find the most likely next words - a Feedforward Neural Network (FNN), a standard Recurrent Neural Network (RNN), a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated Recurrent Unit) RNN - and compare these against some baseline n-gram models.
-Based on the results in the literature, the GRU RNN is expected to offer the best performance for a given amount of computation [cite!].
+The GRU RNN is expected to offer the best performance for a given amount of training time [cite!].

--->>>diagrams of fnn, rnn, lstm, gru - grab from good site?

 ### Metrics